-- Accept the Help of Others
+1. Accept the Help of Others

-- Be An Active Participant in Therapy
+2. Be an Active Participant in Therapy

 To keep recovery on track, it is important to be open and honest in therapy.
-In individual counseling, despite discomfort, you must try to keep up an equal exchange.
+In individual counseling, despite the discomfort, you must try to keep up an equal exchange.
 Do not sit there passively and let the minutes tick by.
 Do not let the therapist do all the talking.
 If your therapist asks a question that makes you uncomfortable, express your unease, and uncover the reasons why.
 This may reveal deeper feelings and conflicts, which need to be addressed.

 Listen and try to respond as much as you can.
 Share your feelings.
 Share your doubts.
 Share your worries about life without the use of substances.
 This is where permanent healing begins.

-- Attend Twelve-Step Meetings Regularly
+3. Attend 12-Step Meetings Regularly

 To keep recovery on track, it is important to attend twelve-step meetings regularly.
 Whether it’s Narcotics Anonymous or Alcoholics Anonymous, group scenarios can help get you through bumps in the road.
 You will meet other recovering addicts, hear similar stories, and find support through shared understanding.

 While twelve-step meetings have open attendance and are free, regular participants are recovering addicts themselves.
 Regular attendance creates a routine, builds relationships, creates trust, and provides invaluable healing.
 They encourage acceptance, humility, and honesty.
-It is a safe place to express your struggles and frustrations, while learning more about addiction through multiple perspectives.
+It is a safe place to express your struggles and frustrations while learning more about addiction through multiple perspectives.

-- Find a Wellness Activity
+4. Find a Wellness Activity

-- Stay Aware of Cues and Triggers
+5. Stay Aware of Cues and Triggers

 Another way to keep recovery on track is to stay aware of social cues that may result in a relapse.
 While those residing in sober living residences may have a lesser risk, anyone in recovery is subject to triggers.
 Uncovering past experiences, trauma, and painful memories will help an addict understand their specific trigger points.

-- Be Cognizant of Social Sources
+6. Be Cognizant of Social Sources

 In recovery, it is important to be aware of the dangers of certain social influences.
-Sober living eliminates harmful people of the outside world, however, recovering addicts will return to the regular world eventually.
+Sober living eliminates harmful people of the outside world; however, recovering addicts will return to the regular world eventually.

 Understanding how social influences can affect addiction is key.
 Whether at work or social gatherings, it is important to put yourself first.
 Have a contingency plan and a rehearsed reason prepared for any stressful situation.